 #6: Protect and cover

 Insulate your taps and ponds against cold weather and frost.
 Also, remember to wrap bubblewrap around outdoor plants that need protecting.
-If you’re growing winter veg, ensure it’s protected and covered too.
+If you’re growing winter veg, check in and, ensure it’s protected and covered too.

 If you’re looking to dig over a new border or bed, winter is a good time to do it.
 Not only does it expose pests to the cold and natural predators, the frost and rain will also help break down hard lumps of soil.